Remod-org/Teleportication/README.md

 A lot of the familiar commands from older teleport plugins are still there, with some exceptions.
 This is where the similarites end.

 ### Commands
-    - /sethome NAME is and alias for /home set NAME.
+    - /sethome NAME is an alias for /home set NAME.
     - /home or /home list will show your currently set home names, locations, and lastused.
     - /home list OTHERPLAYER will show a list of that player's currently set homes.
     - /home set NAME - Sets a home at player's current location